-To assure stability and proper operation of your wheelchair, you must at all times maintain proper balance.
+To assure stability and proper operation of your wheelchair, you must always maintain proper balance.
 Your wheelchair has been designed to remain upright and stable during normal daily activities as long as you do not move your centre of gravity beyond the boundary of the wheelchair and exceed the balance point.

-Virtually all activities which involve movement in the wheelchair have an effect on the systems center of gravity.
-Anti-tippers MUST be attached at all times.
+Virtually all activities which involve movement in the wheelchair influence the systems center of gravity.
+Anti-tippers MUST always be attached.
 PDG recommends using positioning devices for additional safety while involved in activities that shift your weight.

-- ◆ DO NOT lean forward out of the wheelchair any further than the length of the armrests.
-Make sure the casters are pointing in the forward position whenever you lean forward.
+♦ DO NOT lean forward out of the wheelchair any further than the length of the armrests.
+Make sure the casters are pointing in the forward position whenever

+- you lean forward.
 This can be achieved by advancing the wheelchair and then reversing it in a straight line. - ◆ PDG DOES NOT recommend the use of this wheelchair for stretching exercises.
 If the occupant uses the wheelchair as a stretching exercise apparatus, keep in mind this will result in changes to the normal balance, the center of gravity and the weight distribution of the wheelchair and make sure stability and balance are not compromised.